wp-plugins/wp-reroute-email/readme.txt

 === WP Reroute Email ===
 Contributors: msh134
-Tags: mail, email, developer tool
-Requires at least: 2.2.3
+Tags: mail, email, developer tool, development server Requires at least: 2.2.3
-Tested up to: 4.1.1
+Tested up to: 4.2.2
-Stable tag: 1.2.3
+Stable tag: 1.2.4
 License: GPLv2 or later

 This plugin reroutes all outgoing emails from a WordPress site (sent using the wp_mail() function) to a predefined configurable email address.